 Most modern appliances and plumbing fixtures operate best when water system pressures are between 50 psi and 80 psi.
 Water system modeling shows that much of Wilsonville's water system will experience water pressure greater than 80 psi.
-This is because the greater part of Wilsonville is served by the B Level pressure zone.
+This is because the greater part of Wilsonville is served by the B Level pressure zone (refer to Figure 5 in Appendix A for pressure zone map).
 This arrangement is not uncommon for water systems, but does require that individual pressure regulators be installed to regulate pressures below 80 psi.
 For Wilsonville's system, Keller Associates recommends that individual pressure regulators be installed on all new connections.
 This will give the City the greatest flexibility in operations, while providing a level of protection to the user.
 Where future mainline pressures are anticipated to exceed 120 psi, special piping is recommended.
 There are also some areas of low pressure in the northern portion of the system.
 While none of the areas are less than 40 psi, these may be areas the operations crew should monitor as the system continues to evolve.
 In order to provide water service with pressures greater than 40 psi to the northeast portion of the study area, a new pressure zone will be required.
+Existing and future pressure zones are illustrated in Figure 5 in Appendix A.